What is Positive Punishment

-Authoritarian parents who use harsh punishment often think that their children are obedient and well-behaved because that’s how they act when the parents are around.
+For example, authoritarian parents who use harsh punishment often think that their children are obedient and well-behaved because that’s how they act when the parents are around.
 However, when the punisher is not around, the kids can become aggressive toward others.
-In fact, psychological research shows that children of authoritarian parents tend to be aggressive in school1,2.
+In fact, psychological research shows that children of authoritarian parents tend to show more aggressive behavior in school1,2.

-Another problem with positive punishment is that while it stops unwanted behavior, it doesn’t teach alternatives.
 A child suppresses the urge to hit others when the parents are around because they don’t want to get punished.
 But once the parents are gone, the child may become aggressive again because they don’t know how else to handle a disagreement with others.
 Their parents have not taught a specific behavior that can help in that situation.

 Positive Punishment in Parenting

 For example, when a child throws a tantrum for not getting candies before meals may be sent to a time-out corner.
-Parents often also include elements such as yelling, harsh scolding, or humiliation into a time-out making it an actual punishment instead of an extinction process.
-It now bears similar negative side-effects of other harsh treatments.
+Parents often also include elements such as yelling, harsh scolding, or humiliation making time-out for kids an actual punishment instead of an extinction process.

 Positive Punishment in the Classroom

-Positive punishment can be a valuable tool in stopping unacceptable behavior quickly and effectively.
-But for long term results, especially if the punishment cannot be consistently implemented, other disciplinary strategies such as positive parenting and inductive discipline are good options to teach good behavior.
+Positive punishment can be a simple way to stop unacceptable behavior quickly.
+But in the long term, especially if the punishment cannot be consistently implemented over time, other disciplinary strategies such as positive parenting and inductive discipline are better alternative options to teach children good behavior.